 If you are self-employed, you may need a higher down payment.
 Typically, the minimum amount of money is deposited from your own money.

-The more you save for a down payment, the less you pay back to your mortgage lenders and can also lower mortgage payments depending on how you set up with your mortgage lender.
+The more you save for a down payment, the less you pay back to your mortgage lenders, and you can also lower mortgage payments depending on how you set up with your mortgage lender.

 Tell me the difference between RRSP and TFSA?

-You can take advantage of two other options when looking to buy as a first-time home buyer: an RRSP ( registered retirement savings plan) or a TFSA (tax-free savings account).
+You can take advantage of two options when buying as a first-time home buyer: an RRSP ( registered retirement savings plan) or a TFSA (tax-free savings account).
 You could undoubtedly leverage the homebuyer’s plan.

-A first-time homebuyer can use their registered retirement saving plan as part of their downpayment ( up to 35K ); you can withdraw money from the RRSP, but you will need to replace the money within a guideline the Canadian government.
+A first-time homebuyer can use their registered retirement saving plan as part of their downpayment ( up to 35K ); they can withdraw money from the RRSP, but they will need to replace the money within a guideline from the Canadian government.

 This Home Buyers Plan (HBP) can also include spouses, which means you can withdraw 50K of your registered retirement savings plans as a couple.
-It’s good to check the government’s websites to check in on this year’s standards, as they may change upon signing up.
+It’s good to check the government’s websites for this year’s standards, as they may change upon signing up.